 - Using ANA to save miles

-Getting them is not easy, but not impossible.
-You will have a better chance of snatching a premium class award if you fly solo, but if you are super-flexible, you can grab two seats, sometimes.
+Getting a nonstop flight is not always easy, but not impossible.
+You will have a better chance of snatching a premium class award if you fly solo, but if you are super flexible, you can grab two seats sometimes.

-You have the best chance to get a couple of premium class award seats with United, and at 70,000 miles this is the cheapest option, too.
-Make sure you search flexible dates, non-stop, business class, just like in the screenshot below.
-United flies from LAX and SFO to SYD and from LAX to MEL.
+You will have the best shot at getting a couple of premium class 80,000 mile award seats with United by booking months in advance.
+Otherwise, the direct flights will cost you 200,000 miles.
+Look at the calendar view when searching flights so you can search many different travel itineraries at once.
+Make sure you search for flexible dates, nonstop flights and business class, just like in the screenshot below.
+United flies from Houston, Los Angeles and San Francisco to Sydney and from Los Angeles to Melbourne.

-Do keep in mind that any patterns you see right now may change when you get to search for your award, but as things stand now, United is your best bet for nonstop business class awards to Australia.
+Do keep in mind that any patterns you see right now may change when you get to search for your award, but as things stand now, United is one of the best bets for nonstop business class awards to Australia.

 - Business: 80,000 miles one way

-Things get marginally better for solo travelers, and this is where you can find American’s own First Class and even that Unicorn-quality Qantas First Class award from time to time.
+Things get marginally better for solo travelers.
+You may be able to find a first-class seat on American and even a unicorn Qantas First Class award from time to time.

-Delta has spotty business class award availability for flights between LA and Sydney, but there is a catch.
-Back in a day when Delta published its award chart, this flight cost 80,000 miles one way.
-Then Delta removed the chart in favor of “dynamic pricing,” which means more miles for its own flights and those on partner Virgin Australia.
+Delta has fairly open award availability for flights between Los Angeles and Sydney, but there is a catch.
+Back in the day when Delta published its award chart, this flight cost 80,000 miles one way.
+Then Delta removed the chart in favor of “dynamic pricing,” which often means more miles for its own flights and those on partner Virgin Australia.

 There are several reasons you might want to use connecting flights.
-First, your preferred nonstop might not be available.
-Second, you may want to utilize a free stopover policy offered by some FF programs.
+First, your preferred nonstop may not be available.
+Second, you may want to utilize a free stopover policy offered by some reward programs.
 Third and fourth, you might want to use a better airline or save miles.

 Connecting via New Zealand

-- Air New Zealand files to Auckland from Houston, Los Angeles, San Francisco, Vancouver, and Honolulu.
+- Air New Zealand also flies to Auckland from Chicago, Houston, Los Angeles, San Francisco, Vancouver and Honolulu.

 - United also flies from San Francisco to Auckland, and also sometimes releases award seats in business class at reasonable prices.